Trade and Industry Bank: Trials

 Jurgis Alekna, Jonas Dobkevičius, Martynas Yčas, Adomas Prūsas, Jonas Šodė, Juozas Grigonis, Vincas Zakarevičius, and Otto Kelertas (chief accountant) were tried for criminal negligence and causing 2.3 million of losses.
 After long delays, Kaunas District Court reached the final decision in March 1936.
 The court determined that the bank caused losses of 1.9 million to the Bank of Lithuania and 0.3 million litas to the government.
 Yčas (chairman of the board) and Šodė (chairman of the council) were found guilty.
 The court found that Yčas extended loans eagerly without obtaining proper collateral, while Šodė did not keep proper accounting records and approved investment purchases at inflated prices.
 However, they were not sentenced due to the expired statute of limitations.
 Dobkevičius was also found guilty but he died in 1934.
 Others were acquitted.

 At the same time, the district court dismissed the civilian suit seeking financial damages.
 This decision was appealed both by the defendants and the prosecutor.
 In October 1936, the appeals court upheld the criminal convictions against Yčas, Šodė, and Dobkevičius and additionally found Prūsas guilty.
 The appeals court reversed the decision on civilian damages and imposed damages on Yčas, Šodė, and Dobkevičius: 36,107 litas with 6% interest for the Ministry of Communications, 774 litas for the Ministry of Finance, and 1,526,806 litas for the Bank of Lithuania.
 The Supreme Tribunal of Lithuania upheld the conviction and the damages.
 Various real and personal property of Yčas was sold in various auctions though he attempted to keep some property by transferring it to his wife's name.

+Separately, the former minister of finance Vytautas Petrulis was tried on several counts of corruption by the Supreme Tribunal of Lithuania in May 1932.
+Among other charges, he was suspected of corruption when approving the 2 million litas loan to the Trade and Industry Bank in August 1925.
+However, the court did not find enough evidence for this charge (Petrulis was found guilty on other counts and sentenced to two years in prison).

 Jonas Šliūpas (father-in-law of Yčas) had guaranteed 25,000 litas loan taken by the Trade and Industry Bank in October 1924.
 He was sued by the Bank of Lithuania to enforce the guarantee.
 The Lithuanian Tribunal ordered Šliūpas to pay the loan, 6% annual interest, and court costs in 1933.
 Unable to pay, he appealed to President Antanas Smetona.
 Eventually, the Bank of Lithuania seized his printing shop Titnagas to cover the debts.